 Introduction

-docker-agent is a powerful, customizable multi-agent system that lets you build, run, and share AI agents using simple YAML configuration.
+docker-agent is a powerful, customizable multi-agent system that lets you build, run, and share AI agents using simple YAML or HCL configuration.

 What is docker-agent?